Surili19/CNN/README.md

 # CNN
-Convolutional Neural Network by DeepLearning.ai
+Convolutional Neural Network by DeepLearning.ai.
-A Coursera course by Andrew Ng
+A Coursera course by Andrew Ng.